NguyenVanDuc36/ecommerce/readme.md

-# Sum to N Methods
+# Problem 4: Three ways to sum to n

 This document compares three methods for computing the sum of the first `n` integers.